rails/rails/guides/source/upgrading_ruby_on_rails.md

 The `app:update` task sets it up in `boot.rb`.
 If you want to use it, then add it in the Gemfile, otherwise change the `boot.rb` to not use bootsnap.

+### Expiry in signed or encrypted cookie is now embedded in the cookies values

+To improve security, Rails now embeds the expiry information also in encrypted or signed cookies value.

+This new embed information make those cookies incompatible with versions of Rails older than 5.2.

+If you require your cookies to be read by 5.1 and older, or you are still validating your 5.2 deploy and want to allow you to rollback set `Rails.application.config.action_dispatch.use_authenticated_cookie_encryption` to `false`.

 Upgrading from Rails 5.0 to Rails 5.1
 -------------------------------------